 - Khumjung Monastery – Nepal, Sagarmatha.
 In this monastery is located a purported scalp of yeti.
 Research shows that it is a fake made of Himalayan serow skin.

 - Kok-Kol Lake and Aidahar – Kazakhstan, Jambyl.
-Unusual montane lake which, reportedly, emits sounds – long whistles or sighs.
-This could be explained with emissions of gas from the bottom of lake.
+An unusual montane lake which, reportedly, emits sounds – long whistles or sighs.
+This could be explained with emissions of gas from the bottom of the lake.
 According to stories of many locals sometimes here is seen a monster – Aidakhar – which comes out from the lake and hunts sheep.
-This monster was been observed also by some scientists but there is no evidence whether it exists in reality.
+This monster has been observed also by some scientists but there is no evidence whether it exists in reality.

 - Mande Burung near Balpakram, Garo Hills – India, Meghalaya.
 Many local people are convinced that in the extensive subtropical forest in Garo Hills live large (some 3 m tall), man-like creatures which are covered with hair.
 Especially frequently these animals are seen in a forested canyon near Balpakram.